Agriculture

 What are Agro-based Industries?

-Agro-based industries are the industries that use agricultural products as their raw materials for manufacturing products like biofuels, food, textiles and other value-added goods.
+Agro-based industries use agricultural products as their raw materials for manufacturing products like biofuels, food, textiles, and other value-added goods.
+The processing of raw agricultural produce increases its economic value, which benefits both farmers and the industry.
 These industries are part of the agriculture sector, which collectively contributes around 18% to India's GDP.
-They are mostly consumer-based industries as the agricultural product manufactured is directly sold to the consumers.
+They are mostly consumer-based industries, as the agricultural products manufactured are directly sold to consumers.

 What is the Importance of Agro-based Industries in India?

-The former Vice-President of India M Venkaiah Naidu in one of his addresses had said that “agro-based industries are important for generation of employment in rural areas and augmenting the income of farmers”.
+In 2021, the former Vice President, M Venkaiah Naidu, promoted agro-based industries as a tool to create employment opportunities in rural areas.
 Besides, it has an important role in the sustainable development of India.
-Let us see some of critical roles of these industries.
+Let us see some of the critical roles of these industries.

-• They help create job opportunities in areas with limited source of alternative income opportunities.
+• Agro-based industries help create job opportunities in areas with limited source of alternative income opportunities.
 Besides, they also help check rural-urban migration.

 • They have the potential to contribute to the overall GDP of the country as they add value to the agricultural products through processing and manufacturing.